varchodi/express_js/courses/notes.md

 ### post request

-make a post rust same ways as get , but we use the `.post()` method to make it `app.post(path,handler)` where path:string orthe route `/api/users`, and the handleler the same as get
+make a post ruquest same ways as get , but we use the `.post()` method to make it `app.post(path,handler)` where path:string orthe route `/api/users`, and the handleler the same as get
 handler:(req,res):... ;
 for example